adeck/plans/operations/environment/idea.md

 In subsequent discussion, public-internet-facing services not intended for the general public must be hidden behind SPA running on a pseudorandomly chosen port, and the service(s) hidden by SPA must also be running on nonstandard pseudorandomly chosen ports.
+If it's possible to protect nonregistered ports as if they were registered, then do so, otherwise use pseudorandomly chosen registered ports.

 ## VPN server

 The only publicly-accessible service is key-based VPN.
 The VPN should be:

-- UDP based
+- UDP
 - not the default route for any client

-All other machines within the infrastructure are clients within this VPN, and communication between hosts should take place over the VPN where possible, falling back to the regular network only when the VPN is down.
+All other machines within the infrastructure are clients within this VPN, and communication between hosts should take place over the VPN.
+Even within the VPN, interhost communication should still only take place over encrypted channels (so that, should the VPN server itself become compromised, it can DoS servers but not MitM their connections).

+The VPN's job is to hide the servers from each other as much as possible, and hide the nature of their traffic from other hosts on their respective networks.
+This is done, in part, to make recognizing a compromised host easier, and in part to decrease the attack surface; IP addresses cannot be spoofed within the VPN, so if any server aside from the VPN is attacked that attack can be accurately monitored, reported, and automatically halted by automatically isolating the offending server.

+If the VPN server itself is under attack,

 ## SSH server